img

 You need to define available financial assets and forecast costs you’ll encounter in the short and long term.

-At this stage, you need to check the suitability of your digital product.
+At this stage of digital product development, you need to check the suitability of your digital product.
 In the value proposition, you identify the advantages and disadvantages from the end users’ point of view.
 It is a powerful analytical method that can be performed using a value proposition canvas.
 As an outcome, you will get a detailed picture of the performance and features required by a particular category of users.

 Proof of concept or PoC allows you to test the practicality of a design concept.
 For this, some experts assign PoC to the wireframing or prototyping category.
 However, we take it as a pre-development phase because it answers the question of whether a digital product can be developed.
-After that, the magic of engineering might begin.
+Once you are done with the PoC, you can start engineering the product.

-After the idea (if it is successful), you are ready to move on and think about how your digital product should feel and look.
+After the idea (if it is successful), you are ready to move on to the next step of digital product development and think about how your digital product should feel and look.

-Pilot testing aims to refine the digital product prior to beta deployment.
+Pilot testing in digital product development aims to refine the digital product before beta deployment.
 It allows you to estimate how a product has been developed from the end user’s point of view and what changes are needed as soon as possible.

 Each version of the product is intended for different purposes.
 It is not the only misconception of the famous MVP.
 Alpha is the first practical model intended for internal performance testing and design.
 It is followed by a beta release, which collects feedback from UX and is publicly available.
-Both versions pursue the aim to create a bug-free, refined, and ready-to-go product.
+Both versions pursue the aim of creating a bug-free, refined, and ready-to-go product.

 The Minimum Viable Product or MVP is the version with both UI and some basic functionality.
 It is an essential step of advanced digital product development crucial for the validation of the idea.
 It also enables you to learn from the feedback of users.
 Depending on the method you select to build MVP, it can be a simple idea visualization or a working prototype.

-Quality Assurance is a particular set of testing activities with the aim to refine the quality of a product development partner.
+Quality Assurance in digital product development is a particular set of testing activities to refine the quality of a product development partner.
 Simply put, it is intended to eliminate bugs and different defects.
 There are many QA strategies to choose from, depending on your development strategy.

-This is the time the product owner dreams of.
+This is the development stage that every product owner looks forward to.
 The digital product is ready to go to market at this stage and take over a particular niche.
 Although much effort has already been put forth, there are still many challenges ahead.
 The first among them is to create a pre-launch strategy, which includes:

 • Landing page or teaser